Delftware: History

 From about 1615, the potters began to coat their pots completely in white tin glaze instead of covering only the painting surface and coating the rest with clear ceramic glaze.
 They then began to cover the tin-glaze with clear glaze, which gave depth to the fired surface and smoothness to cobalt blues, ultimately creating a good resemblance to porcelain.

 During the Dutch Golden Age, the Dutch East India Company had a lively trade with the East and imported millions of pieces of Chinese porcelain in the early 17th century.
 The Chinese workmanship and attention to detail impressed many.
 Only the richest could afford the early imports.
 Dutch potters did not immediately imitate Chinese porcelain; they began to do so after the death of the Wanli Emperor in 1620, when the supply to Europe was interrupted.
 "Potters now saw an opportunity to produce a cheap alternative for Chinese porcelain.
 After much experimenting they managed to make a thin type of earthenware which was covered with a white tin glaze.
 Although made of low-fired earthenware, it resembled porcelain amazingly well."

 Delftware inspired by Chinese originals persisted from about 1630 to the mid-18th century alongside European patterns.
-Around 1700 several factories were using enamel colours and gilding over the tin-glaze, requiring a third kiln firing at a lower temperature.
 Later, after Japanese Imari ware had become popular in the late 1600s and early 1700s (when it too tried to fill the gap of the Chinese shortage), Delft began making their own 'Imari ware' copying the classic 'flower vase on a terrace surrounded by three panels with cranes and pine design'.
 Oriental styles in Delftware remained popular into the early 1700s but then declined when Chinese porcelain became available again.